 11.1 Match Director - The Match Director is directly responsible for the efficient conduct of the entire tournament.
-The Match Director may change the match and firing conditions as shown by the program provided a Match Director's Bulletin is posted for the information of all competitors, and that such changes are not contrary to the current NRA Rules.
+The Match Director may change the match and firing conditions as shown by the program provided a Match Director's Bulletin is posted for the information of all competitors, and that such changes are not contrary to current NRA Rules.
 The Match Director is directly responsible for the efficient operation of the range and of the Statistical Office and for the safety and proper discipline of all tournament operating personnel, competitors and spectators.
-Instructions from the Match Director for the operation of the tournament will be complied with by all persons on the range.
-The Match Director will use the best judgment at all times and behavior and decisions must be characterized by absolute impartiality, firmness, courtesy and constant vigilance.
+Instructions from the Match Director will use the best judgement at all times and behavior and decisions must be characterized by absolute impartiality, firmness, courtesy and constant vigilance.
 In the application of these Rules, the Match Director will confer with the NRA Official Jury on any doubtful point and the Jury's decision shall prevail at the match with recourse only to the NRA Protest Committee.
-The Match Director may disqualify a competitor(s) under provisions of Rule 9.30 and 9.30.1.
+The Match Director may disqualify a competitor(s) under provisions of Rules 9.30 and 9.30.1.